Last revised on October 26, 2022.

 Random Thoughts Prompted By The Above:

 Something I wonder about is this: in this incident and in the one I described in this post (here), it is a porter and not a trekker/client who suffers from HAPE/HACE.
 In both cases, the clients seem to fare okay.
 To be clear, however, so do most of the porters!
 Given the 80,000 trekkers walking in the Himalayas each year, some stats on how many actually suffer from HAPE/HACE would be helpful.
-The Wiki article on HACE mentions that 1% of those who go up to 4000 meters, but in Nepal, you are often above that.
+The Wiki article on HACE mentions that it hits 1% of those who go up to 4000 meters, but in Nepal, you are often above that.

 One explanation offered by the guide was that the night before, the porters had slept in the pilgrims’ shelter at Damodar Kunda, where a Hindu pilgrim had supposedly died the year before.
 Given the traditional Tamang worldview, the notion that some bad karma had been left behind would explain the cause of the porter’s misfortune.